mlsploit/mlsploit-py/README.md

 This will fetch the package from this repository and install it locally.
 We're also working on releasing a [PyPI](https://pypi.org/) distribution soon.

 ## Usage
-This package support automatic loading of MLsploit jobs inside your module.
+This package supports automatic loading of MLsploit jobs inside your module.

 ```python
 # your_mlsploit_module.py